 Heian Shrine

 Central-eastern Kyoto.
-The shrine’s gardens (separate ticket from main shrine — ¥600) include weeping cherry varieties that bloom slightly later than the standard somei-yoshino.
+The shrine’s gardens (separate ticket from main shrine: ¥600) include weeping cherry varieties that bloom slightly later than the standard somei-yoshino.
 Means the garden has color even after the city peak passes.
 Photogenic torii entrance.

 Maruyama Park

-The iconic Kyoto hanami location.
+The famous Kyoto hanami location.
 The “weeping cherry of Maruyama” is the city’s most photographed single tree.
 Free entry but absolute crush of crowds during peak week.
 Best photographed at dawn (5-7am) or post-9pm illumination.

 Philosopher’s Path